COVID-19 Testing & Vaccinations: Students

 Individuals who are experiencing symptoms or who have been exposed to COVID-19 on or off campus will have access to testing.

 All COVID-19 testing on campus will be saliva and/or nasopharyngeal, with results within 12-36 hours.
-Students will be required to remain off campus until their test results are confirmed.

 Testing for Symptomatic Individuals at Student Wellness